mlapierre/dual-task-mot-vwm/README.md

 Use `analyse` to analyse the data for a participant.
 E.g:

-    analyse('mark_l')
+    [raw_data, stats, anovatab] = analyse('mark_l');

 This will display a graph of the performance for each condition for all sessions.
 Error bars represent 95% confidence intervals.
-It will also output the results of inferential tests.
+It will also return the results of inferential tests.

-You can view the results for a subset of sessions, e.g., if you need to see the performance for a single session:
+You analyse a subset of sessions, e.g., if you need to see the performance for a single session:

-    analyse('mark_l', 4)
+    [raw_data, stats, anovatab] = analyse('mark_l', 4);

 Or for a range of sessions:

-    analyse('mark_l', 1:7)
+    [raw_data, stats, anovatab] = analyse('mark_l', 1:7);

-To view the results for all participants in a single graph, leave out the participant name:
+To analyse the data for all participants at once, leave out the participant name:

-    analyse()
+    [raw_data, stats, anovatab] = analyse();

-To graph a subset of sessions for all participants, enter an empty array instead of the subject name and then specify the sessions:
+To analyse a subset of sessions for all participants, enter an empty array instead of the subject name and then specify the sessions:

-    analyse([], 1:5)
+    [raw_data, stats, anovatab] = analyse([], 1:5);

+### Return values

+'raw_data' contains a table for each participant.
+Each table contains the raw data captured during the experiment.
+Each row of the table is one observation of: session       - The session in which the observation was made condition     - Which tasks were performed, MOT, VWM, or Both. correct       - Whether or not the response was correct response_type - Whether the observer was to make an MOT or a VWM response valid_probe   - Whether or not the probe was placed on a valid target speed         - The speed at which the MOT discs moved vwm_discs     - The number of VWM discs

+'stats' contains summaries and the results of statistical analyses. name          - The observer's name (or 'Group' for the aggregate analyses) avg           - Mean correct per condition (MOT only, MOT dual, VWM only, VWM dual) ci            - 95% confidence interval per condition (upper and lower values) comparisons   - Results of planned comparisons (t-test for aggregate data and logistic regression for each observer) samples_size  - Number of observations per condition

+'anovatab' contains the results of a two-way task (MOT, VWM) by load (single, dual) ANOVA of all observers' mean accuracy